 High rates of avoidable ED visits during business hours may indicate your patients are having trouble getting an appointment to see you.
-Enrolling in Transform my Practice: http://transformmypractice.ca/ can help you get started with measuring specific metrics such as supply, demand, activity, third next available appointments, no-show rates, and continuity of care.
+Tracking measures related to supply, demand, activity, third next available appointments, no-show rates, and continuity of care can help you optimize your practice.
+Enrolling in Transform my Practice: http://transformmypractice.ca/ help you get started.

-3.3 What percentage of my patients were admitted to hospital?
+3.3 What percentage of my patients were admitted to a hospital?

-Hospitals provide medical and surgical care for patients.
 The figure below shows the percentage of your patients who were admitted to hospitals during the last fiscal year.
 Were your patients admitted to hospital more frequently than the provincial average?